SlafkoS/8-Automation-Assignment/README.md

 - test_robot1_consistency: Verifies that Robot 1’s position in the table matches its position on the map.
 - test_robot2_consistency: Verifies that Robot 2’s position in the table matches its position on the map.
 - test_robot3_consistency: Verifies that Robot 3’s position in the table matches its position on the map.

+## Approach
+I decided to compare data in the map and the table view.
+The test cases check each robot’s location in the table and map views.
+If any robot’s location does not match, the test logs an inconsistency error, helping identify mismatches between the views.

+I also decide to separate methods and tests for modular design.
+All data-retrieving methods are in `data_retrieve.py`, while test cases reside in `robot_consistency_tests.py`.

 ## Fixtures
 - driver(): A fixture to initialize and close the ChromeDriver or Firefox driver for each test.